PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 #### Early stopping

 The early stopping callback monitors the val_loss of the training set, a trigger can be set to stop the model when a certain number of epochs have passed without improvement in the val_loss.
 This stops the model when it begins to overfit the dataset.
-Below is a gif showing the model outputs without the early stopping callback and the loss graph to show the deviation in loss for the training and test samples.
+Below is a gif showing the progression of the model outputs.
+Without the early stopping callback you can see that the model begins to overfit at the end.
+The deviation in loss between the training and test samples also shows that the model is overfitting the longer it runs.

 ![first_gif_image_id_10](https://user-images.githubusercontent.com/41071502/126907247-6dd71604-4d22-4de3-8bbf-78b8ecb79959.gif)